 How much do you know about anime?
-Would you consider yourself an anime expert, or merely a novice?
+Would you consider yourself an anime expert or merely a novice?
 Do you want to impress your fellow otakus with some mind-blowing anime facts?
-Well, you're at the right place.
-Below are 16 amazing things you didn't know about anime - facts about popular anime series like Naruto or Death Note, along with tidbits about the Japanese animation industry.
+Well, you're in the right place.
+Below are 16 amazing things you didn't know about anime - facts about popular anime series like Naruto and One Piece along with tidbits about the Japanese animation industry.

 Get your thinking cap ready.
 Here are 16 random facts about anime that might just blow your mind.
 What was the most eye-opening fact?
 Vote for the anime fact that blew you away.
 If you enjoyed this list, make sure to check out this collection of Dragon Ball Z facts.

 If you're wondering why so many Britannians in Code Geass love to chow down on pizza, it's because the anime itself was funded by Pizza Hut in Japan.
-The Pizza Hut logo was removed in the English dub release for legal reasons, but Cheese-kun - the Japanese mascot for Pizza Hut - is still seen in the show.
+Cheese-kun - the Japanese mascot for Pizza Hut - is seen throughout the show.

-Another sponsor for Code Geass that often appears in the anime is BIGLOBE, a Japanese internet service provider.
+Another sponsor for Code Geass that often appears in the anime is BIGLOBE, a Japanese internet service provider.1,048162Is this surprising?